 Research on astronomy data practices reported here was supported by the Alfred P. Sloan Foundation, If Data Sharing is the Answer, What is the Question?, Sloan #2015-14001, Christine L. Borgman, PI, and by the Harvard-Smithsonian Center for Astrophysics as a Visiting Scholar.
 Thanks to John P. Renaud of University of California, Irvine, Libraries for permission to use Figure 1 and to Kevin Ashley of the U.K. Digital Curation Centre for permission to use Figure 2.
 Bernadette Boscoe, Michael Scroggins, Morgan Wofford, and Peter Darch of UCLA Center for Knowledge Infrastructures provided comments on an earlier draft.

 Blair, A. M. (2010).
-Too Much to Know: Managing Scholarly Information before the Modern Age.
-New Haven [Conn.]: Yale University Press.
+Too Much to Know: Managing Scholarly Information Before the Modern Age.
+New Haven, CT: Yale University Press.

 Borgman, C. L. (2015).
 Big data, little data, no data: Scholarship in the networked world.
 Cambridge, MA: MIT Press.